rickosborne/cascades/md/33-5-7-granted.md

 He didn't have the leverage to pick her up, so he did a complex scoot-her-scoot-himself maneuver until he reached the end of the row.

 I couldn't see her eyes anymore, but her hands moved in front of her face and her feet made a lazy kick.
+Terry's eyes widened.
-Terry's eyes widened and he pointed at her, alternating his gaze between her and me.
+He pointed at her, alternating his gaze between her and me.

 "Get her feet," Harold Sr. whispered to his son.